VMBlakelock/bouquetnblooms/README.md

 **User friendly:** Each page has its own purpose and uses a simple mouse movement on desktop and scroll movement on mobiles and tablets to provide easy navigation.

-**Fonts and Colours:** Simplistic design incorporating only pastel colour and minimal text.
+**Fonts and Colours:** Simplistic design incorporating pastel colours with a striking navbar and minimal text.

-**Navbar:** A Bootstrap fixed Navbar at the top on desktop and a side navbar on mobiles and tablets.
+**Navbar:** A Bootstrap fixed Navbar at the top on desktop on mobiles and tablets.
 The navbar links to the site pages, this changes dependent on the users status: Logged in, Logged out.

 **Button:** Chosen from Bootstrap the buttons when clicked do something and confirm user actions.
 Buttons are big and small an of different colours and provide 'word' instruction.

 **Forms:** Code from Bootstrap.
-The Register, Log In, pages both have forms on that are required to be completed.
-The forms are self explanatory.
+The Search Bar, Register and Log In pages all use forms and require the user to input data, these forms are self explanatory.

-They have input fields and textareas that are set with min-length and max-length classes.
+These forms have input fields and textareas that are set with min-length and max-length classes.......

-**Icons:** Font Awesome icons are used on the form fields to provide instructions aswell as for design, the font awesome kit is used in the code.
+**Icons:** Font Awesome icons are used throughout the site, account, basket and form fields to provide image instructions aswell as for design, the font awesome kit is used in the code.

 **Images:** Vibrant images are used in the design.
-Selected images provide an idea of the product on offer.
+Selected images provide an idea of the product on offer if you buy a subscription.

-**Hyperlinks:** There is a hyperlink on the 'Register page', 'Login page' to redirect users to an alternative area dependent on their next wanted action.

-**Search Bar:** Have a 'Search' bar, so users can search for specific recipe using key words.
+**Search Bar:** Have a 'Search' bar, so users can search for specific items using key words.

-**Footer:** The footer provides a clear indication of the end of the page.

-**Social Media Links:** BouquetBlooms has various Social Media accounts therefore icons for these are found in the footer that will direct to the social site.

-**Copyright:** Copyright logo - hosts the website owners own work.

 ########################################